wp-plugins/game-schedules/readme.txt

 **Note however** that the actual entry of the game's time is very sensitive to format and you MUST use the "Americanized" time format exactly as specified when adding or editing a game.

 = I changed the format, but my dates and times (still) are not correct.
 What's wrong? = You may need to set the time zone.
-The very first excutable file is:
+The very first excutable line in the file is:

 > `date_default_timezone_set('America/Los_Angeles');`

-You need to change that to the correct timezone.
+You need to change that to the correct timezone. *Note* that there are two other places where that line needs to be changed, so search the file for "Los_Angeles".
 Google the function and you'll easily find the list of allowable PHP timezones.
 This is on the "make it an option in the admin page someday" list.

 = What can I do if I have more than three media links? = If you are that popular, why not create one media link on the schedule that goes to a page of all your links?
 Or, you can hack the plugin code.
 I've considered a setting for "number of media links" (the JV and Frosh teams typically have none, at least in San Diego), but that's low on my list right now.